 Narrowing in on the best massage guns of 2022 took some work.
 It’s a product category that has continued to expand in the past couple of years, as fitness and massage enthusiasts alike have embraced the convenient portability of these popular devices.
-In our experience, a massage gun can be a very useful tool for recovering from intense workouts, easing muscle soreness throughout the body and providing satisfying deep tissue massage anytime, anywhere.
+In our experience, a massage gun can be a handy tool for recovering from intense workouts, easing muscle soreness throughout the body and providing satisfying deep-tissue massage anytime, anywhere.
 They usually weigh only a few pounds but can provide powerful relief through multiple speeds and intensity levels, making them a device almost anyone can benefit from.

-SPY has tested dozens of massage guns ever since we first began writing about this product category in 2018.
-To bring you the most elite products, we tested over 20 different massage guns from 10 different brands, including the entire collections from Therabody and Hyperice.
-We’ve also called in a number of the highest-rated massage guns on Amazon and the most popular budget massage guns.
-We performed rigorous testing on these products to assess criteria such as ergonomic design, battery life, motor power and portability.
-After years of testing and staying on top of the latest massage gun trends, we’ve narrowed down our selection to a list of 13 different massage guns, which represent a variety of designs and price points.
+SPY has tested dozens of massage guns since we first began writing about this product category in 2018.
+To bring you the most elite products, we tested over 24 different massage guns from 14 other brands, including the entire collections of both Therabody and Hyperice.
+We’ve also called in some of the highest-rated massage guns on Amazon and the most popular budget massage guns to see if more expensive really does mean better in this category (spoiler alert: not necessarily).
+We performed rigorous testing on these products to assess their ergonomic designs, battery life, motor power and portability.
+After years of testing and staying on top of the latest massage gun trends, we’ve narrowed our selection to 16 different massage guns that represent the best of the best as well as different design types and price points.

 If you’re looking for the best massage guns of 2022, we’re confident you’ll find them in our guide below.

 The Best Massage Guns at a Glance